Ruins of Adventure

 - Recommended Proficiencies: Endurance

-- Forbidden Proficiencies: Etiquette
+- Forbidden Proficiencies: Any Social Proficiencies

-Overview: This vast land north of the Moonsea is home, to a great number of giants, white dragons, orcs, and ogres (beast-men).
+Overview: This vast land north of the Moonsea is home, to a great number of giants, dragons, orcs, and ogres (beast-men).
 Despite this, there is a sizeable human population here, mainly congregated around the trade-town of Glister.
 Warriors are plentiful, as they are needed primarily to beat back the constant humanoid presence.

 Description: The people of Thar dress similarly to those warriors of more southerly lands, though there is still a good amount of cold-weather clothing worn with their armor.
 Heavy robes, fur or hides, and other cumbersome but warm clothes are the rule here.
 Tharrans look world-weary, experienced, and battle-scarred beyond their years.
 Even beginning first-level warriors seem older and more mature than most people the same age.
 The eyes of a Tharran have a battle-weary hardness to them that more genteel folk find disturbing.

 Role-Playing: The people of Thar are skeptical realists.
 They have seen their cities attacked by countless evils since the dawn of time and see no reason that life in the future should be any better.
-Many call these people pessimists, but it might be that the word realist is more fitting.
+Many call these people pessimists, but it might be that the word “realist” is more fitting.

 Living in a land overrun by giants, dragons, and humanoids makes a Tharran tough and harsh.
 The people of Thar are a rough, hardy lot, always ready for a fight.